 This ain't the first time R.J.
 Williams (Kit) and Ed Gilbert (Baloo) worked on a cartoon together.
-This troper used to have a video tape of an NBC cartoon called Kissyfur.
-The title character was Kit; his dad Gus was Baloo.
+An NBC cartoon called Kissyfur had Williams and Gilbert as the main character and his father, respectively.

 Keep Circulating the Tapes: The last 11 episodes were completely unavailable on DVD for many years, but they were finally released exclusively through the Disney Movie Club in June of 2013.
 This also makes TaleSpin the first of The Disney Afternoon shows to completely avert this trope.

 Played straight regarding the original feature-length version of the pilot, which had several additional or alternate scenes compared to the syndicated version of the four episodes, as well as an additional song.
 The likelihood of that ever seeing a home video release slim.